-- 3. In the Name box, type an identifier for the Group.
-Note that the Name is case-sensitive: Toll-free calls and Toll-free Calls would be created as two distinct Objects. - 4.
-Optionally, in the Comment box, type a comment. - 5.
-In the Not in Group box, click a Service Type you want to include in the Group, and then click Add.
-The Service Type moves to the In Group box. - 6.
-Repeat until you have added all the Service Types you want in the Group, and then click OK.
+3. In the Name box, type an identifier for the Group.
+Note that the Name is case-sensitive: Toll-free calls and Toll-free Calls would be created as two distinct Objects.

-Billing Plans

-A Billing Plan associates Service Types with costs for call accounting.
-A Billing Plan consists of a set of Billing Rules; each Billing Rule associates a specific Service Type with a cost.
+4. Optionally, in the Comment box, type a comment.
+5. In the Not in Group box, click a Service Type you want to include in the Group , and then click Add .
+The Service Type moves to the In Group box.
+6. Repeat until you have added all the Service Types you want in the Group, and then click OK .
+Billing Plans A Billing Plan associates Service Types with costs for call accounting.
+A Billing Plan consists of a set of Billing Rules ; each Billing Rule associates a specific Service Type with a cost.
 Within a Billing Plan, each defined Service Type can be associated with a single cost.
 However, you can create multiple Billing Plans, and a given Service Type can be assigned different rates in different Billing Plans.
 For example, one rate for LD calls might apply on one set of Spans, while another might apply on a different set of Spans.
-You can define separate Billing Plans to use when dealing with data from each of these Spans.
+You can define separate billing Policies to use when dealing with data from each of these Spans.
 You cannot use a Service Type Group in a Billing Rule.
 A Billing Rule specifies either a cost per minute or a fixed cost per call that applies to the selected Service Type.
 If cost per minute is used, rounding criteria and duration method-whether the cost begins to accrue when the call goes off-hook or when it is answered-are also specified.
 You can define a variety of Billing Plans and Rules to suit your internal call accounting requirements.
 The Default Billing Plan contains predefined Rules for each of the default Service Types in the NANP Dialing Plan, but they do not contain a cost until you edit them to suit your environment.

-Important Considerations for Billing Plans

-Several important points must be considered when defining and using Billing Plans:

-- Only one billing rate can be specified per Service Type and each Service Type must contain a unique string.
+Important Considerations Several important points must be considered when defining and using Billing Plans: for Billing Plans • Only one billing rate can be specified per Service Type and each Service Type must contain a unique string.
 For example, by default, INTL denotes an international call.
 However, not all international calls have the same billing rate.
-If you want to create a Billing Plan that addresses multiple international rates, you need to add custom, locale-specific Call Labels to your Dialing Plan and then define Service Types based on them.
-See the ETM® System Administration Guide for instructions for editing and installing Dialing Plans. - When you define a Billing Rule for a given Service Type, the rate you assign applies at all times of day. - If the Call Labels in the Dialing Plan are modified, be sure to update your Service Types to reflect the changes, or Billing Plans based on the outdated Call Labels will be invalid. - Billing plans can be valuable for tracking costs and comparing actual call traffic with the charges assessed by your provider.
+If you want to create a Billing Plan that addresses multiple international rates, you need to add custom, locale- specific Call Labels to your Dialing Plan and then define Service Types based on them.
+See the ETM [®] System Administration Guide for instructions for editing and installing Dialing Plans. • When you define a Billing Rule for a given Service Type, the rate you assign applies at all times of day.

+- If the Call Labels in the Dialing Plan are modified, be sure to update your Service Types to reflect the changes, or Billing Plans based on the outdated Call Labels will be invalid. - Billing plans can be valuable for tracking costs and comparing actual call traffic with the charges assessed by your provider.
 However, inputs that vary from the actual Billing Plan your provider uses produce results that do not reflect actual charges.
 Therefore, no guarantee that results are accurate is expressed or implied.